xtnded/codextended/README.md

 3. Run MDLL.exe (After 5 seconds it'll automatically close)
 4. Load any map e.g /map mp_carentan
 5. The tool should be now working and you can use it's possibilities.

-[ DLL Project ]

-- Run the standalone, which creates the DLL which you can inject.
-(The steps are basically the same)

-Or you can create a DLL Project
-DLL Project; Compiled with GCC, IDE: Code::Blocks 12.11

 :: Linux (Unstable) (Less features than Windows version)